mixpanel/docs/pages/docs/data-structure/lookup-tables.md

 ### B2B
 If you have a B2B product, you likely have some key entities that are specific to your product.
 For example, Github has repositories, Figma has design components, Slack has channels.
 If they track repository_id, component_id, or channel_id as properties on their events, they can use Lookup Tables to enrich those events with information about those repositories, components, and channels.

-In general, it is still best to have metadata that don't change over time and you analyse often to be tracked as event or user properties.
+In general, it is still best to have metadata that don't change over time, and you analyse often, to be tracked as event or user properties.
 Do refer to the FAQ section on [When shouldn't I use Lookup Tables?](/docs/data-structure/lookup-tables#when-shouldnt-i-use-lookup-tables)

 ## How do I upload a Lookup Table?